About the Artist

 While studying ceramics at George Fox University I was introduced to Anagama (wood) and Raku firing.
 My work focuses on the tranquility attained by reflection.
 Color bursts are enveloped in the serenity of the work following the Japanese ideal of serenity with a touch of beauty.

 The focus of my work is to explore those connections with my surrounding environment and fellow human beings.

 Michael Noble currently holds the position of Associate at Clay Associates in San Diego, CA.

 Michael's training in ceramics includes studies with Marsha Shankman, MFA, Xiaosheng Bi, MFA, Kevin Hluch, MFA, Mark Terry, MFA, Gerald Theibolt, MFA and Warren Bakely, MFA.

-Michael's work in Ceramics for the last nineteen years has been in wheel throwing and hand-building.
+Michael's work in Ceramics for the last 21 years has been in wheel throwing and hand-building.
 He has worked as an Artist in Residence at Landon School in Bethesda, Maryland.
 He studied ceramics at George Fox University in Portland, Oregon and other schools in Maryland.

 *All images are copyright protected and may not be used without written permission from the artist.